-Since 2017, in2gr8 began to grow in the mental health scene as a symbol of advocacy, anti-stigma, our humanity and strength from vulnerability.
-At its heart was peer support and at its fingertips, engagement with the pillars of the mental health scene (Trusts, clinical trainings and professional bodies) to work on much needed cultural change.
+Since 2017, in2gr8 grew in the mental health scene as a symbol of empowerment, advocacy, humanity and strength from vulnerability.
+At its heart was peer support and at its fingertips, engagement with the pillars of the mental health scene: Trusts, clinical trainings and professional bodies, to work systemically on much needed cultural change.
 We challenged the paradox that we can find compassion for those we see, but far less for those who struggle within our workforce.
-We also challenged support-only talk, which minimised narratives of recovery, flourishing, and how personal wisdom and practice can be deepened because of lived experience.
+We also challenged support-only talk, which minimised narratives of recovery and flourishing, and how personal wisdom and practice can be deepened because of lived experience.

-Between 2018 and 2020 I have worked as a visiting lecturer to seven clinical psychology doctorate courses speaking on provider lived experience; I have spoken at 11 professional body conferences (including keynote speaker) hosted by the British Psychological Society (BPS), the RCPsych Annual Forum of the Accreditation Programme for Psychological Therapies, and the Psychological Professions Network.
+I have worked as a visiting lecturer on the subject to nine clinical psychology doctorate courses; I have spoken at 11 professional body conferences (including keynote speaker) hosted by the British Psychological Society (BPS), the Royal College of Psychiatry Annual Forum of the Accreditation Programme for Psychological Therapies, and the Psychological Professions Network.
 I have also spoken publicly on BBC World News about my work at in2gr8mentalhealth.

-I lobbied for and I am a lead author of the 'Statement on clinical psychologists with lived experience' published in September 2020 by the BPS.
-I have worked further with the BPS on staff wellbeing resources, focussing on organisational responsibility and attending to toxic environments.
-I am not a lover of individual resilience rhetoric when it comes to working in our scythed public services; I have a good relationship with Unite and have lobbied Parliament on the subject.
+I lobbied for and I am a co-lead author of the 'Statement on clinical psychologists with lived experience' published in September 2020 by the BPS.
+I have worked with the BPS on staff wellbeing resources, focussing on organisational responsibility and attending to toxic environments; I am not a lover of individual resilience rhetoric when it comes to working in our scythed public services and have a good relationship with Unite, lobbying parliament on the subject.
 I worked as a Research Fellow at UCL Unit for Stigma Research and I am lead author of the 'Guide to supporting and valuing lived experience in clinical psychology training' published in September 2020 by the BPS.

-I'm clear in my mind that we have a great opportunity, in fact responsibility, to powerfully destigmatise mental health problems in general from within our mental health profession.
-We do so by owning our humanity.
-Otherwise, we risk anyone with lived experience feeling ashamed, unvalued, unsupported and stigmatised.
-Quite frankly, that is not good enough.
+I'm clear in my mind that we have a great opportunity, indeed responsibility, to join movements to destigmatise mental health problems, by doing so from within our mental health profession.
+We own our common humanity.
 We walk the talk.

 Dr Anna Chiara Sicilia, Chartered Clinical Psychologist